Birth and death: July 14, 1914 – September 2, 1978

 Provincial legislation would be improved again in 1978, with the Occupational Health and Safety Act, which combined the Construction Safety Act, the Mining Act, the Employees Health and Safety Act, and the Industrial Safety Act into one.
 Gallagher would die before he saw the positive impact of this legislation, and of the new government services and programs introduced in its aftermath, which would lead to a significant reduction in injuries and deaths.
 Gallagher’s legacy, however, was present in the minds of policymakers, union leaders, and contractors who applied this Act, as demonstrated by CSA’s awarding of its Roy A. Phinnemore Award to Gerry Gallagher in the early 1990s.

-IRISH, ITALIANS, AND TRANSITION OF POWER AT LOCAL 183
+INTERNAL TURMOIL AND THE TRANSITION OF POWER AT LOCAL 183

 On April 14, 1968, Biagio Di Giovanni, a recently ousted member of Local 183’s executive board, held a protest meeting at the St. Clair Theatre attended by 180 Italian local members.
 Four days earlier, Di Giovanni had been removed from his executive position and banned from holding office for life.
 An internal trial condemned him for writing an article in an Italian-Canadian newspaper accusing the Irish-led executive of discriminating against the local’s 2,500 Italian members, who made up the vast majority of its 3,100 membership.
 Prompting Di Giovanni to write the article was the fact that he had been laid off from his construction job the month before, despite the fact that he was a union steward, which meant that his position was protected under the collective agreement.
 He also accused Gallagher and then President Reilly of replacing three laid-off Italian labourers with Irishmen.
 According to Reilly, Di Giovanni held a grudge against the executive since the time that he asked for a job as a business agent, to which he was told that he had to first learn how to read and write in English.